TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 22/Numbers 22.8.md

 ---

-And he said unto them, Lodge here this night, and I will bring you word again, as Jehovah shall speak unto me: and the princes of Moab abode with Balaam.
+He said to them, "Lodge here this night, and I will bring you word again, as Yahweh shall speak to me."
+The princes of Moab stayed with Balaam.